-The fiber found in oats helps in managing cholesterol levels, lowering blood pressure, and enhance digestion.
+The fiber found in oats helps in managing cholesterol levels, lowering blood pressure, and enhancing digestion.

 Oats also contain a range of minerals and vitamins, which work in tandem to ensure your body is in good health.

-Wheat and oats are similar in terms of their nutritional profile however, oats stand superior in virtually every aspect except for the one difference is that they are slightly higher in calories overall.
+Wheat and oats are similar in terms of their nutritional profile however, oats stand superior in virtually every aspect except for the fact they are slightly higher in calories.

-It is outweighed by a significant increase in fiber and healthful fats and protein levels, however.
+This drawback is outweighed by a significant increase in fiber, healthful fats, and protein levels.

-Both grains are excellent for B Vitamins however oats are slightly more concentrated in all of the vitamins that are the most difficult to obtain from your diet.
+Both grains are excellent for containing B Vitamins however oats have slightly more of the vitamins that are the most difficult to obtain from your daily diet.